Anglo-Ashanti wars: Third Anglo-Ashanti War (1873–1874)

 The Battle of Amoaful was fought on 31 January.
 A road was cut to the village and the Black Watch led the way, forming square in the clearing with the Rifle Brigade, while flanking columns moved around the village.
 With the pipes playing "The Campbells Are Coming" the Black Watch charged with bayonets and the shocked Ashantis fled.
 The flank columns were slow moving in the jungle and the Ashantis moved around them in their normal horseshoe formation and attacked the camp 2 mi to the rear.
 The Royal Engineers defended themselves until relieved by the Rifle Brigade.
 Although there was another small battle two days later, the Battle of Ordashu, the action had been decisive and the route to Kumasi was open.
 There were three killed and 165 wounded Europeans, one killed and 29 African troops wounded.

 The capital, Kumasi, was abandoned by the Ashanti when the British arrived on 4 February and was briefly occupied by the British.
 They demolished the royal palace with explosives, leaving Kumasi a heap of smouldering ruins.
-The British were impressed by the size of the palace and the scope of its contents, including "rows of books in many languages."
+The British were impressed by the size of the palace and the scope of its contents, including "rows of books in many languages".

 The Ashanti signed the Treaty of Fomena in July 1874 to end the war.
 Among articles of the treaty between Queen Victoria and Kofi Karikari, King of Ashanti were that "The King of Ashanti promises to pay the sum of 50,000 ounces of approved gold as indemnity for the expenses he has occasioned to Her Majesty the Queen of England by the late war..."
 The treaty also required an end to human sacrifice and stated that "There shall be freedom of trade between Ashanti and Her Majesty's forts on the [Gold Coast], all persons being at liberty to carry their merchandise from the Coast to Kumasi, or from that place to any of Her Majesty's possessions on the Coast."
-Furthermore, the treaty stated that "The King of Ashanti guarantees that the road from Kumasi to the River Pra shall always be kept open..."
+Furthermore, the treaty stated: "The King of Ashanti guarantees that the road from Kumasi to the River Pra shall always be kept open..."
 Wolseley completed the campaign in two months, and re-embarked for home before the unhealthy season began.

 Wolseley was promoted and showered with honours.
 British casualties were 18 dead from combat and 55 from disease (70%), with 185 wounded.

 Some British accounts pay tribute to the hard fighting of the Ashanti at Amoaful, particularly the tactical insight of their commander, Amankwatia: "The great Chief Amankwatia was among the killed [...]
 Admirable skill was shown in the position selected by Amankwatia, and the determination and generalship he displayed in the defence fully bore out his great reputation as an able tactician and gallant soldier."